credentials/silvia/README.md

 In order to verify the just issued credential, you need to get the necessary files from [credentials/irma_configuration](https://github.com/credentials/irma_configuration).

+You need the public key of the issuer, a verification specification (an xml file with root element VerifySpecification), and an issuer specification (an xml file with root element IssueSpecification).
+Note that the issuer specification is not the same as the issue specification used when issuing credentials.

 Once you have the right files you can verify the credential using ```silvia_verifier```:
 ```
 $ ./silvia_verifier -h